Write us

 Santa Teresa: The Cheapest Route To Machu Picchu

-• The town of Santa Teresa is located on the edge of the jungle of Cusco, in Peru.
-It is famous for being an obligatory stop on the ‘alternative route to Machu Picchu’.
+The town of Santa Teresa is located on the borders of the jungle brow of the Cusco region, a key factor in its geography and climate.
+This famous district belongs to the Province of La Convención and has established itself as a mandatory stop on the low-cost route to Machu Picchu.

-• Starting from the city of Cusco, the town of Santa Teresa is 221 kilometers away (by road).
+• Road Route: Starting from the city of Cusco, the town of Santa Teresa is 221 kilometers away by road.
+This land journey is the longest section and the main source of logistical savings on the alternative route to Machu Picchu.

 What to do in Santa Teresa?